pannaf/valkyrie/README.md

 chain_with_guardrails = RunnableRails(config, runnable=some_chain)
 ```

-With my chain including a model with `.bind_tools()` I wasn't able to get this working in my time box.
+With my LangGraph chain including a model with `.bind_tools()` I wasn't able to get this working in my time box.

 ### Standard `rails.generate()` in a LangGraph Node